lulock/minis/README.md

-# minis
+# :candy: Minis :candy:
-mini python projects
+This is my repository of mini Python projects.

+## Project One
+Rolling dice